Menu

 A

-You can seek medical attention any time after the assault but there are good reasons to seek medical attention immediately.
-There are treatments that can help prevent things such as pregnancy or sexually transmitted infections but they are only effective if treatment is started soon after the assault.
+You can seek medical attention any time after the assault.
+However, there are good reasons to seek medical attention immediately.
+Some treatments are only effective if treatment is started soon after the assault.
+These treatments include:

 • emergency contraceptives (“morning after pill”)